Laredo Child Support Attorneys

-At the Law Offices of Rudy Santos, L.L.C., our Laredo child support attorneys will work hard for your best interests.
+At the Law Offices of Rudy Santos, L.L.C., our Laredo child support attorneys will work hard for the best interests of you and your loved ones.
 We will ensure that children and families have a caring voice speaking on their behalf in the local family court system.

-How Does the State of TX Calculate Child Support Payments?
+How the State of Texas Calculates Child Support Payments

-Texas law outlines certain guidelines that assist in the calculation of child support.
-Here are the guidelines:
+Texas law outlines certain guidelines that assist in the calculation of child support:

-What Are the Legal Consequences for Not Paying Child Support in Texas?
+Legal Consequences for Not Paying Child Support in Texas

 The Texas law states that the noncustodial parent is required to pay child support, if he or she refuses or becomes very delinquent, the state will impose consequences such as: